 Storage

-Store - in an airtight container or cake tin at room temperature for up to a week.
+Store - in an airtight container at room temperature for up to five days.
+Place a sheet of baking paper between the layers to prevent them from sticking together.

 Choosing the right oats makes a noticeable difference to the texture of your flapjacks, particularly when making air fryer flapjacks.